steltenpower/PowerGists/README.md

 # PowerGists
-(My personal cheatsheets for elevator pitch/dialogue to only spark interest for ways of tech-supported cooperation.
+(My personal cheatsheets for elevator pitch/dialogue to spark interest for value that tech-supported ways of cooperation can deliver.
 Tech jargon and implementation details are for later.)

 Organisational first steps towards (data/content) quality and speed:
 ====================================================================